-Adhere to the Saint Isidore Dress Code (Gym Uniform is acceptable).
+Wear the uniform shirt

-• Follow the St. Isidore Handbook and Disciplinary policies to provide a safe and respectful environment for teachers and students.

-• Follow the St. Isidore Acceptable Use Policy when utilizing technology.
+- Follow the St. Isidore Handbook and Disciplinary policies to provide a safe and respectful environment for teachers and students. - Follow the St. Isidore Acceptable Use Policy when utilizing technology.
 Proper behavior, as it relates to the use of computers, is no different than proper behavior in other aspects of school activities.
-All users are expected to use the computers and computer networks in a responsible, ethical, and polite manner.

-• Be responsible for the content posted through their login and account activity.

-Sharing or using usernames and passwords with others or using other's usernames and passwords is strictly prohibited.

-• Follow St. Isidore expectations for digital citizenship, which technology teacher will review at the beginning of the school year.

-- Check GOOGLE Classroom or other teacher communication formats daily. - Maintain a log of usernames and passwords for all virtual learning platforms.

-- Attend virtual lessons with their classmates and teacher and participate in lessons daily. - Submit assignments as directed by the teacher.
+All users are expected to use the computers and computer networks in a responsible, ethical, and polite manner. - Be responsible for the content posted through their login and account activity.
+Sharing or using usernames and passwords with others or using other's usernames and passwords is strictly prohibited. - Follow St. Isidore expectations for digital citizenship, which technology teacher will review at the beginning of the school year. - Check google classroom or other teacher communication formats daily. - Maintain a log of usernames and passwords for all virtual learning platforms. - Attend virtual lessons with their classmates and teacher and participate in lessons daily. - Submit assignments as directed by the teacher.
 The same deadlines and policies will be in place for in the classroom as are remote days. - Advocate for personal needs and additional support when needed. - Be accountable for meeting the teacher's virtual classroom policies.